jaredhanson/www.kerouacjs.org/CONTRIBUTING.md

 commit is recorded to initialize the branch, and the branch is pushed to GitHub.

 > [!NOTE]
-> This initialization proceedure only needs to be performed once, and should not
+> This initialization procedure only needs to be performed once, and should not
 > be necessary again.
 It is captured here for completeness, in the event the
 > environment needs to be rebuilt from scratch.